adamsmd/emacs-preload/README.md

 ### Why not `emacsclient`?

-TODO
+Internally this tool is built on `emacsclient`.
+The difference is that the usual `emacsclient` setup has multiple clients all connecting to the same Emacs server, and thus buffers are shared between all of them.

+In contract, `emacs-preload` manages a pool of servers, and each client connects to a different server.
+Thus buffers are not shared between them.

 ### Why isn't this project updated frequently?

-TODO

-I built the tool to satisfy my own needs.
-Barring bugs or interface changes in the dependencies, Because it is already perfect.
-Just kidding.

-My day job
-THis is primarily a tool for my own purposes
-That said, if an enterprising developer wants to take on maintenance, I would be happy to allow that.
+Unfortunately, my time for side projects like this is very limited.
+That said, if an enterprising developer wants to take on maintenance or further development, I would be happy to accept pull requests.

-I care about ...

 ### How fast is the startup?